 The amount of time between events.
 Joins will occur between events that occur within the time window of each other.
 This parameter is available if Temporal relationship is set to Near.

 Joins features based on values in an attribute field.
 Specify which attribute field from the target layer matches an attribute field from the join layer.
 This parameter is available if Attribute is checked.

 Specifies the statistics to be calculated on specified fields from the join features.
 Statistics are calculated for one-to-one joins.
 Different statistics are available depending on whether the specified field is a string, numeric, or date field.

 Applies a condition to specified fields.
 Only features with fields that meet these conditions will be joined.

-For example, you could apply a join to features where the attribute HealthSpending in the join layer is greater than 20 percent of the attribute Income in the target layer.
-The join condition to apply this expression is: $join["HealthSpending"] > $target["Income"] * .2
+For example, you can apply a join to features in which the HealthSpendingattribute in the join layer is greater than 20 percent of the Income attribute in the target layer.
+The join condition to apply this expression is $join["HealthSpending"] > $target["Income"] * .2.

 Considerations and limitations

-- Summary statistics will only be calculated if a join one-to-one operation is specified.
+- Summary statistics will only be calculated if the Join one to one operation is specified.